deven-org/deven-website/documentation/how-to-add-blog-posts.md

 Now your author image is ready and can be saved under `src/assets/images/authors`.
 The name of the image should be your author name, first name is sufficient right now.

-To set the author image for your posts please follow the instructions under [Add Metadata](#add-metadata)
+To set the author image for your posts please follow the instructions under [Add Metadata](#add-metadata).

 ### Add metadata